angelomuller/network-attack/README.md

-# Overview and notes
+# Overview and notes :computer:

-For this exercise I'll be running three VM's on an open network adapter.
+For this exercise I'll be running three VM's on an open network adapter to simulate a real world environment where users are sharing the same network.
+Bellow is a summary of the steps we'll be covering:

+**. reconnaissance;
+. intrusion;
+. credential stealing;
+. bonus tool**

 Note that everything performed here is in a prebuilt controlled environment setup on my own CPU for demonstration purposes.

 Let's get started.

-# Reconnaissance
+# Reconnaissance :mag_right:

 Also known as exploration, reconnaissance refers to gathering information about the network - or victim.
 For that, we'll first run an _nmap_ command in our linux cmd to explore who else is on in our network.
 <img width="705" height="851" alt="Screenshot_1" src="https://github.com/user-attachments/assets/2fe0b30e-a51d-4ab1-8372-fedd599b5417" />